CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 - In the third tutorial, [ML Tutorial 3](http://docs.orquestra.io/tutorials/ml-basic-3/), you'll be writing a more complex workflow.

 ### 1. In this tutorial

+This [video](https://youtu.be/veetJEO0isM) describes what we'll do in this tutorial.

 This tutorial will walk you through running a basic Orquestra workflow.
 The workflow runs  existing code that trains some machine learning models.
 More specifically, in this tutorial we'll write a workflow template that runs a single step.
 This step trains a simple machine learning model.